-Term Billing Date Due Date Notes Fall Semester 2021 July 2021 5 \$500 Late Payment Fee.
+Term Billing Date Due Date Notes Fall Semester 2023 billing \$500 Late Payment Fee.
 Registration is not complete until payment or payment arrangements have been made.

-Term Billing Date Due Date Notes Spring Semester 2022 Dec 2021 30 days after billing
+Spring Semester 2024 Dec 2023 30 days after billing thereafter.
+For terms less than the standard 15 weeks but at least six weeks, these refund periods will be adjusted proportionally.
+For terms less than six weeks, no refunds are applicable after the first day of class.